pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 - Once a PDEP is ready for discussion.
 - After 30 discussion days, with 30 days remaining for discussion.
 - After 45 discussion days, with 15 days remaining for discussion.
-- In case 15 days passed without any new comments, the authors may close the discussion period preemptively, and open the voting period.
+- In case 15 days passed without any new unaddressed comments, the authors may close the discussion period preemptively, and open the voting period.
 - Once the voting period starts, after 60 days or in case of an earlier vote, with 15 days remaining for voting.